icrc/openmrs-module-patientgrid/README.md

 `formNamespace` The field namespace on the form the observation was captured

-`encounter` a map with 2 entries, one entry has the key named `uuid` while its value is the uuid of the encounter the observation belongs to, the other entry has key named `encounterType` while its value is the uuid of the encounter type the observation belongs to.
+`encounter` A map with 2 entries, one entry has the key named `uuid` while its value is the uuid of the encounter the observation belongs to, the other entry has key named `encounterType` while its value is the uuid of the encounter type the observation belongs to.